KobMiz/KobiMizrachiProject/readme.txt

 # Portfolio Project

 ## Description
-This portfolio project showcases my skills, projects, and experiences using HTML and CSS.
+This portfolio project showcases my skills, projects, and experiences using HTML and CSS, javaScript and a few more tech.
 It provides an interactive and visually appealing way to present my work to potential clients or employers.

 ## Features
 - Responsive design to ensure compatibility with various screen sizes and devices.